Now placing students for the August start Places limited by mentor availability Apply now

 Next Step

-The consultation is the right place to start
+The interview is the right place to start

 Parents and students attend together.
-We assess readiness, answer every question, and recommend the right programme — or tell you if we\'re not the right fit.
+We assess readiness, answer every question, and recommend the programme that fits the student's goals, timeline, and current academic preparation.